To enable integrating FAST into a CI/CD workflow, you will need

-An access to the Wallarm portal and a Wallarm account.
+Access to the Wallarm portal and a Wallarm account.

 The FAST node's Docker container should have access to the

-A web application or API to test for vulnerabilities (a
+A web application or API to test for vulnerabilities (a target application)

 Selenium is an example of a test tool that satisfies the mentioned requirements.